A problem we can fix within our lifetime

 Laos remains the most bombed country per capita in history.

-We are thankful to have over 100 members of our Lam Vong Circle of HOPE from all over the United States and beyond.
 This year, our goal is to recruit 50 new members to join this special group of passionate advocates of our mission who have committed to being on this journey together until we get the job done!
-Will you step up and join us?
+Will you join us?
 Become a member by donating $10/year.

-We support the communities impacted by the American Secret War and bring awareness to the public through three distinct ways:
+We support the communities impacted by the American Secret War and bring awareness to the public in three distinct ways:

 Legacies is a proud member of these working groups